lrug/lrug.org/source/meetings/july/index.html.md

 that **we will only be sending out the zoom meeting url to people who have registered, so please do make sure you do it.**

+### RubyConfBY Raffle

+The kind folks at [RubyConfBY](https://rubyconference.by/) have given us _two_ tickets to their conference to raffle to our attendess.
+The conference is going to be held (online) on the 18th & 19th of July, between 2-6PM CET (so that's 1-5PM BST).
+They've got a great line up of very interesting talks, and of course, it's never been easy or cheaper to attend a conference since there's no travel or hotel costs to factor in.
+But _you_ can reduce that cost to zero by signing up to attend LRUG.

+During the meeting, we'll run a raffle for all registered attendees and pick two.
+And even if you don't win in the raffle, the organisers have arranged a discount for LRUG members, which we'll share on the night.

 Agenda
 ------